Emergency Fleet Corporation: Origin

 On 2 April 1917 President Woodrow Wilson cited Germany's refusal to suspend unrestricted submarine warfare in the North Atlantic and the Mediterranean in his request for a declaration of war on Germany, and Congress concurred on 2 April 1917.
 In that April 1,250,000 deadweight tons were sunk, with 122 ocean-going ships sunk in the first two weeks after that declaration of war.
 British losses in that period equaled an average round-trip voyage loss of 25%.
-Allied losses before U.S. entry had already been that heavy that construction in yards outside the U.S. was unable to sustain current losses.
+Allied losses before U.S. entry had already been that heavy that yards outside the U.S. struggled to replace losses in a timely manner.

-Congress had rejected previous attempts to create a shipping board to manage U.S. maritime affairs, beginning with bills introduced as early in the war as 4 September 1914.
+Congress had rejected previous attempts to create a shipping board to manage U.S. maritime affairs, beginning with bills introduced on 4 September 1914.
 President Wilson repeatedly requested enactment of a shipping act until Representative Joshua W. Alexander introduced House Bill 15455 that became law as the Shipping Act of 1916 (39 Stat.
 L. 728).
 That act established the United States Shipping Board headed by five commissioners appointed by the President and confirmed by the Senate.
 That board had complete control over American ships and shipping.
 Most importantly with respect to the Emergency Fleet Corporation was its power to form corporations for acquiring, maintaining and operating merchant vessels under certain conditions.
 Ten days after declaration of war, on 16 April 1917, the Board created the Emergency Fleet Corporation (EFC) in the District of Columbia with a capital stock of $50,000,000.

 Implementation

-The Shipping Act was a peacetime act not fully anticipating wartime conditions.
+As peacetime legislation, the Shipping Act did not fully anticipate wartime conditions.
 On 11 July 1917 the President by Executive Order delegated to the EFC all his wartime power and authority to acquire existing vessels and to construct and operate all vessels acquired or to be acquired by the United States.
 The EFC operated largely under these powers rather than the basic peacetime act for the duration of the war.
 While the Act had envisioned the corporations with the United States as simply the majority stockholder, the wartime reality was that it was the sole stockholder.
 Legally the EFC could not actually operate the ships unless no private companies could be found to do so.
 In reality wartime conditions made tighter government control imperative.
 As a corporation, even with total government ownership, the EFC did not have the powers of the Board, thus the Shipping Board usually assumed and then transferred ships and facilities to the EFC which was subject to federal and state laws governing corporations.